danmarma-okta/okta.github.io/_source/_docs/api/resources/trusted-origins.md

 #### List All Trusted Origins
 {:.api .api-operation}

-Returns a list of all Trusted Origins
+Returns a list of all trusted origins

 ##### Request Example
 {:.api .api-request .api-request-example}